 Disable System Apps on Android via ADB

-ADB is really a great command-line tool and it can be used several ways to perform tasks on Android that would otherwise have not been possible.
+ADB is really a great command-line tool and it can be used in several ways to perform tasks on Android that would otherwise have not been possible.
 Besides uninstalling bloatware and freezing system apps, ADB can also help you disable system apps easily.
 The following command lets you disable a system app on an Android device.

 adb shell pm disable-user --user 0 com.sec.android.app.sbrowser